Maricela Contreras Julián: Legislative career

-In 2003, Contreras served as a legislator for the first time, representing the local 37th district in the III Legislature of the ALDF, where she presided over the Gender and Equity Commission.
-Three years later, she was elected from the Fifth Federal Electoral District of the Federal District to her first term in the federal Chamber of Deputies for the LX Legislature, where she presided over its Gender and Equity Commission and sat on those for Government, Health, and the Center for Gender Equity Studies.
-In 2009, she returned to the ALDF for the V Legislature after again being elected from the 37th local district, presiding over the Health and Social Assistance Commission and sitting on those dealing with Budget and Public Accounts, Human Rights, Equity and Gender, and Culture.
+In 2003, Contreras served as a legislator for the first time, representing the local 37th district in the 3rd session of the ALDF, where she presided over the Gender and Equity Commission.
+Three years later, she was elected from the Fifth Federal Electoral District of the Federal District to her first term in the federal Chamber of Deputies for the 60th Congress, where she presided over its Gender and Equity Commission and sat on those for Government, Health, and the Center for Gender Equity Studies.
+In 2009, she returned to the ALDF for its 5th session after again being elected from the 37th local district, presiding over the Health and Social Assistance Commission and sitting on those dealing with Budget and Public Accounts, Human Rights, Equity and Gender, and Culture.

 In 2012, voters in Tlalpan elected Contreras as their delegational chief — the highest position in the Tlalpan government.
 She left the post in April 2015 in order to focus on her election as a proportional representation deputy and was temporarily replaced by Héctor Hugo Hernández, a former federal deputy who had tried to secure the PRD nomination to run for the position but failed to do so.

 In 2015, Contreras returned to the Chamber of Deputies as a proportional representation deputy from the fourth region.
 In May 2016, she became the president of the Special Commission on Gender Crimes; she also sits on those for Tourism, Oversight of the Superior Auditor of the Federation, Center for Gender Equity Studies, and Human Rights.
+She switched allegiance from the PRD to the National Regeneration Movement (Morena) on 4 September 2017.

-Contreras is generally considered as being part of the PRD internal group National Democratic Left (IDN).
+Contreras was generally considered as being part of the National Democratic Left (IDN) faction of the PRD.